kisswiki/kisswiki/src/00other/egghead.io.md

 ## download paid materials

+yt-dlp does not work currently for paid materials https://github.com/ytdl-org/youtube-dl/issues/30740

 Download button does not work currently for course https://twitter.com/rofrol/status/1504839045372915714

 You can download single lesson by clicking download icon.